ejcx/wtf/README.md

-# FUZZOPEDIA
+# What the fuzz!
-Get fuzzing quickly and easily using afl and docker.
+Simplified, pre-packaged, artisinal, hand-crafted fuzzing with AFL.